In this Article

 Children are curious about everything and often ask parents questions that leave them dumbfounded, like “Why do we have eyebrows?” or “Why do dogs sniff everything?”
 Knowing how things work help children make sense of the world around them.

 Imagine your child rushing through the door after school, all aglow because she got praised by her teacher for being able to correctly answer something that was not in any of her textbooks.
-This is one of the most pleasing advantages to exposing your child to a good amount of general knowledge.
+This is one of the most pleasing advantages; to expose your child to a good amount of general knowledge.
 After all, there is nothing better than a happy and confident child!

 50 Interesting and Fun Science Facts for Children

-One could even say that these days everyone is an expert at everything simply because of Google.
-Thanks to the internet and smartphones, it is so easy for us to get information anytime and anywhere.
+One could say that, these days, everyone is an expert at everything simply because of Google.
+Thanks to the internet and smartphones, it is so easy for us to get information, anytime and anywhere.
 The big question is that when it comes to good scientific knowledge, where does one even begin?
-Here we have listed for you 50 spellbinding fun science facts about various different topics to help you get started.
+Here we have listed for you 50 spellbinding fun science facts about various different topics, to help you get started.

 - The earth is the third planet from the sun and one of the most special in the solar system.
 It is approximately 149,597,890km away from the sun and is the only planet known to sustain life.